StreetScienceCommunity/DNAnalyzer/README.md

 [**Results**](http://streetscience.community/DNAnalyzer/index#results){:.button .is-link .is-large}
 ```

-2.4.
-Generate video (see section “Generate videos”) from slides.html.
+- Generate video (see section “Generate videos”) from slides.html.
 Add video with name video.mp4

-###How can I create a quiz for a new level?
+### How can I create a quiz for a new level?
 Quiz is realized with google forms.
 Results are located in Google Sheets https://drive.google.com/drive/folders/19Hiaqqvoue3M2YpA-LePUFe81fmZdNbu

 1. Create google form with questions based on content of slides.html

-1.1.
-First required question is “Your Username (use the same Username at all levels)”
+- First required question is “Your Username (use the same Username at all levels)”

-1.2.
-Turn on the option “Limit to 1 response”
+- Turn on the option “Limit to 1 response”

-1.3.
-Set up correct answers and points for every question
+- Set up correct answers and points for every question

 2. Link google form with google sheet

-2.1.
-Create new page”lvlX”  in google sheet https://docs.google.com/spreadsheets/d/1lPF_mXTmSa4BJDRjnd6_pwXCia7NDxlDJ6VlRMM0K18/edit#gid=906511743
+- Create new page”lvlX”  in google sheet https://docs.google.com/spreadsheets/d/1lPF_mXTmSa4BJDRjnd6_pwXCia7NDxlDJ6VlRMM0K18/edit#gid=906511743

-2.2.
-Link gform with this page responses -> create google sheet -> select existing google sheet
+- Link gform with this page responses -> create google sheet -> select existing google sheet

 3. In scores google sheet

-3.1.
-Create page “Level X” which will be cleaned up from unneeded information and shared in game
+- Create page “Level X” which will be cleaned up from unneeded information and shared in game

-3.2.
-Add 2 columns “Username” with formula =’lvlX’!A:A, “Score” with formula =’lvlX’!B:B
+- Add 2 columns “Username” with formula =’lvlX’!A:A, “Score” with formula =’lvlX’!B:B

-3.3.
-In the page “Results” open hidden columns with levels, add level X with formula ==IFERROR(VLOOKUP(A:A,'Level X'!A:B,2,FALSE),"")
+- In the page “Results” open hidden columns with levels, add level X with formula ==IFERROR(VLOOKUP(A:A,'Level X'!A:B,2,FALSE),"")

-3.4.
-In column “Max level” add new sum term +IF(ISNUMBER(X:X),1,0) in formula, where X is column for new added level
+- In column “Max level” add new sum term +IF(ISNUMBER(X:X),1,0) in formula, where X is column for new added level

-3.5.
-In column “Final score” change the range of cells, make sure that cells with a new added level are taken into account.
+- In column “Final score” change the range of cells, make sure that cells with a new added level are taken into account.